 At this point, the IHVVIDEO component has a filter mask of 0x8, the IHVAUDIO component has a filter mask of 0x7, and the IHVBUS component has a filter mask of 0x7FF.

-However, because these masks are automatically combined with the WIN2000 system-wide mask (which is usually equal to 0x1) by using a bitwise OR, the IHVVIDEO mask is effectively equal to 0x9.
-Components whose filter masks have not been set at all (for instance, IHVSTREAMING or DEFAULT) have a filter mask of 0x1.
+However, because these masks are automatically ORed with the WIN2000 system-wide mask (which is usually equal to 0x1), the IHVVIDEO mask is effectively equal to 0x9.
+Indeed, components whose filter masks have not been set at all (for instance, IHVSTREAMING or DEFAULT) will have a filter mask of 0x1.

 Now suppose that the following function calls occur in various drivers: